H.R. 1665: DIGITAL Applications Act

 NTIA and the Commerce Department

-Companies and other applicants seeking communications approvals
+Companies and applicants seeking communications approvals

-Anyone applying for an easement, lease, right-of-way, license, or similar authorization for a communications facility on covered federal land would shift into the new portal-based process.
+Anyone applying for an easement, lease, right-of-way, license, or similar authorization for a communications facility on covered federal land would shift into the new portal-based filing process.

 Share this story